NCEAS/vegbank2/docker/README.md

 ### Step 1.
 Log into Docker

-To push a docker image to the `vegbank2` GitHub image registry, you will need to ensure that you have `Docker Desktop` running.
-If you do not have it installed, you can download it [here](https://www.docker.com/products/docker-desktop/) to get it.
+There are different ways to push an image to the `vegbank2` github container registry - in this `README.md`, we will be using Docker / Docker Desktop.
+I feel that this is the simplest way to get set quickly.
+You can install `docker` through the command line, or download Docker Desktop [here](https://www.docker.com/products/docker-desktop/).

-Afterwards, you can log into docker like such:
+Afterwards, you can run the following command to log in to docker:

 ```sh
 $ docker login ghcr.io -u youremail@domain.com
 # Ex. docker login ghcr.io -u mok@nceas.ucsb.edu
 ```

 Upon entering that command, you will be asked to enter a password.
 The password it is expecting is a personal access token (classic) that you will have to create.
-You can follow my instructions below to create it - or learn in detail [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+You can follow my instructions below on how to create one - or learn in detail [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ### Step 2.
 Getting your Personal Access Token

 First, navigate to the GitHub website and go to your GitHub Settings / Developer Settings.
-Click on your profile in the upper-right corner which will trigger a drop-down menu, and then click `Settings`.
+Click on your profile in the upper-right corner, which will trigger a drop-down menu, and then click `Settings`.

 On the lefthand side, scroll all the way down until you see the menu/tab option `<> Developer Settings`.